Skip to main content

 RxDocument

-A document is a single object which is stored in a collection.
+A RxDocument is a object which represents the data of a single JSON document is stored in a collection.
 It can be compared to a single record in a relational database table.
-You get an RxDocument either as return on inserts, or as result-set of queries.
+You get an RxDocument either as return on inserts/updates, or as result-set of queries.

 insert